 The Wound, Ostomy and Continence Institute Wound, Ostomy and Continence Education Program includes 225 hours of clinical preceptorship.
 Students consider this the highlight of the program and a highly valuable learning experience.
 This preceptorship experience ensures that WOC-EP graduates can apply their theoretical knowledge in divers clinical setting.

 The preceptorship experience ensures that WOC-EP graduates have the knowledge, skill and judgment to care for patients or clients in the many diverse settings encountered by a Nurse Specialized in Wound, Ostomy and Continence.

-A Preceptor is an experienced Enterostomal Therapy Nurse, Nurse Continence Advisor or Allied Health Specialist, who works in a formal, one-to-one relationship with a learner to advance their clinical practice.
+A Preceptor is an experienced NSWOC, Nurse Continence Advisor or Allied Health Specialist, who works in a formal, one-to-one relationship with a learner to advance their clinical practice.
 The preceptor role is key to the success of our graduates.
 Research has repeatedly demonstrated that when a supportive, competent Preceptor oversees the student’s clinical placement, the student is more likely to make a successful transition from academic studies to function effectively in their new role.